Skip to main content

 1. Good to Great companies have Level 5 Leadership

 In ‘Good to Great’, Collins describes how he debated with his research team on the nature of leadership in good to great companies.
 There was something about their CEOs that was different.
-Eventually, they settled on the characteristics of humility and a drive to do the right thing for the good of the company, not themselves.
+Eventually, they settled on the characteristics of humility and a drive to do the right thing for the company’s good, not themselves.
 Collins defined the different levels, with Level 5 leadership at the peak.

 Level 5 Leadership is not just about leading the business.
 This form of leadership melds together the ferocity of professional will with the humility of personal character.
 Collins emphasizes that it’s not charisma but rather the blend of determination and humility that defines this type of leadership.
 Embracing the principles of Level 5 Leadership can be the difference between fleeting success and enduring excellence.

 From my experience, he was bang on target.
-Of the entrepreneurs I coach, the ones who are most successful share a complete lack of arrogance.
+Of the entrepreneurs I coach, the most successful ones share a complete lack of arrogance.
 They’re humble people – understanding that they don’t know everything.
 And, without fail, they’re driven to do the right thing by their employees, shareholders and customers.

-Only this morning, I was chatting to a client who demonstrated Level 5 leadership.
+I was chatting to a client who demonstrated Level 5 leadership only this morning.
 Yes – his business model was proving successful, and growth was rapid.
-But for him, a greater reward lay in the opportunity to change more lives.
+But a greater reward lay in the opportunity to change more lives for him.
 He saw his business as a vehicle to do this for his employees and customers.
-When I think about my time as MD of Peer 1, it was the same.
+It was the same when I think about my time as MD of Peer1.
 The numbers were great.
 We scaled up from zero to £30 million in five years.
-But my satisfaction came from the profound changes we made to the lives of the people who came to work with us.
+But my satisfaction came from the profound changes we made to the lives of those who came to work with us.
 Where this got them.
 Our business was a slingshot for so many people, propelling them to bigger, better, greater things.
 It gives me goosebumps just thinking about it!
 I’m so proud of this personal impact.
 All those people are on their personal good to great journey.

 2. First Who – Get the right people on the bus

-For me, this is the most important of all the lessons from ‘Good To Great’.
-If you don’t take anything else away, this is the one thing to always remember.
+This is the most important of all the lessons from ‘Good To Great’.
+If you don’t take anything else away, this is the one thing always to remember.
 Nothing is more important to a business than the talent it employs – what Jim Collins calls ‘getting the right people on the bus‘.

 I talk about this a hell of a lot in my coaching.
 But when I re-read ‘Good to Great’ at Christmas, I realised I needed to do it even more.
 In fact, I need to be almost maniacal about finding the right people.
 Maybe I’ve not been direct enough with some of our clients.
 I know from experience how difficult it is to do the work necessary to achieve an executive team of A-Players.
 When I look back at my Rackspace and Peer 1 days, we certainly had some of the right people on the bus.
 But we never got close to the magic target of 80 – 90% A-Players.
 And that’s despite the rigorous recruitment systems we introduced (at Rackspace, we joked that it was harder to get a job with us than get into Oxford.
 Great to see they still use this analogy in the US, saying it’s harder to get into Harvard).

 In ‘Good to Great’, Collins points out that you need the right people on the bus before you work out where you want it to go.
 So it’s fundamental.
 I’ve worked with clients who’ve said they want to make this transition but found it too difficult.
 They weren’t ready to replace colleagues or move them to other roles.
-But if you don’t do this, you’ll end up with the wrong people and culture.
-Your B-Players will be setting the behavioural standards, and you’ll build your business around them.
+But if you don’t do this, you’ll have the wrong people and culture.
+Your B-Players will set the behavioural standards, and you’ll build your business around them.
 You need A-Players to set the tone.

 3. To go from good to great, companies need to confront the brutal facts